ligurio/swebok-v3/2_software_design.md

 them, and properties of both” [14].
 During the mid-1990s, however, software architecture started to emerge as a broader discipline that involved the study of software structures and architectures in a more generic way.
-This gave rise to a number of interesting concepts about software design at different lev- els of abstraction.
+This gave rise to a number of interesting concepts about software design at different levels of abstraction.
 Some of these concepts can be useful during the architectural design (for example, architectural styles) as well as during the detailed design (for example, design patterns).
 These design concepts can also be used